 The camp is currently owned by the Ford’s daughter, Bimmie Findlay, and her daughter, Laura Hodges.
 Bimmie was only two years old for Kickapoo’s first summer in 1925.
 She has been closely associated with the operation and management of Kickapoo all her life, and through all the stages - from camper, counselor, and program director, to owner.

-Laura Findlay Hodges, the third generation director of Kickapoo Kamp, is proud to carry on the vision and tradition in camping that was nurtured by her parents and grandparents.
+Laura Findlay Hodges, the third-generation director of Kickapoo Kamp, is proud to carry on the vision and tradition in camping that was nurtured by her parents and grandparents.
 She is truly dedicated to creating a quality camp experience in which girls can make lifetime friendships, learn new skills, and develop an appreciation of nature.
 Kickapoo has been part of Laura’s life since the beginning, so she knows kamp inside and out.
 After enjoying many summers as a kamper, Laura progressed from kounselor, to program director, to director.
 During the off-season, Laura lives in San Antonio where, in addition to her commitment to Kickapoo Kamp, she manages to find time to work as a licensed CPA.
 Laura graduated from LSU with a degree in Education and completed her Master of Taxation and in 1999.
 Laura is a past president of our state camping association, Camping Association for Mutual Progress (C.A.M.P.) and has served as its treasurer since 1984.
-Laura is very proud of her three sons and their families who all live and work in the Dallas area.
-Brian and Angie have three children.
-Sydney is a 5th generation kamper, Kayden is a future workboy, and Fallon is a future kamper.
-Christopher and Rachel, a Kickapoo alumnae, are enjoying life as newlyweds.
-Gregory and Brandi have two children.
-Their daughter Kylie is a 5th generation kamper, and their son Keaton will be a workboy someday!
+Laura is very proud of her three sons, Brian, Christopher, and Gregory who all live and work in the Dallas area with their families.
+Laura is thrilled that Angie and Rachel have joined the family business and are contributing to the success of Kickapoo.
+Laura thoroughly enjoys being the grandmother to three fifth-generation kampers, Sydney, Kylie, and Fallon, and two future workboys, Kayden and Keaton.

 Larry Findlay, Bimmie’s son, is Kickapoo’s facility director.
 Larry has grown up in the camp industry, attending Camp La Junta and working at Kickapoo as a “work boy” in his younger days.
 His position requires a great deal of flexibility and talent.
 Not only does he keep the grounds looking beautiful by planting and maintaining all of the grass and plants, but he also makes repairs around camp and takes care of any cabin maintenance.
 Larry is indispensable in setting the stage for night programs during each term and is well known for his active participation in BINGO and the awarding of the blanket.
 Additionally, Larry trains and supervises the “work boys,” oversees the care of the horses, and supervises the Kickapoo Retreat Center during the off-season.
 Larry attended Del Mar College and worked with his father, Gordon, in the restaurant business for 25 years before devoting his talents to Kickapoo full-time.
 Larry lives on camp property and is proud of his two sons, T.C. and Ford.